Edibles dosage chart: How strong is your cannabis-infused edible?

 Edible forms of cannabis, including food products, lozenges, and capsules, can produce effective, long-lasting, and safe effects.
-These forms of cannabis are also the most likely to produce unwanted effects and overdose symptoms, which can be very unpleasant.
+These forms of cannabis are also most likely to produce unwanted effects and overconsumption symptoms, which can be very unpleasant.
 The difference is, of course, the dose.

 Here, you’ll find a chart that describes typical effects felt at different ingested doses.
 However, there are factors to consider when choosing the right dose for you, which you can read more about below.

 Every person has a unique internal physiologic environment and can therefore experience different results with various medications.
 One person’s response to a dose of edible cannabis can vary significantly from the next, even more so than other medications or herbs.
 Why?

 Several factors are involved, including previous history of cannabis use, gastrointestinal factors, and the function/sensitivity of one’s endocannabinoid system.
 Approximately 3% of my patients are ultra-sensitive to THC and do well with very low doses (e.g., 1 mg).

 Once you go above 100 mg and into extremely high dosages such as 150 mg, 200 mg, or even 500 mg marijuana edibles, the risk of negative effects associated with the idea of overconsuming cannabis—such as nausea and paranoia—increase, even for consumers who may have very high tolerances.